SM

 The two matches that followed against the Netherlands and Soviet Union were equally humbling experiences for England, who succumbed to a Marco van Basten hat-trick against the former and lost by the same 3-1 scoreline to the Soviets, although they are yet to taste defeat by at least three goals at the Euros.

-Still in a class of his own when it comes to Premier League goals, Alan Shearer may not be looking down on his England colleagues in the scoring charts, but his record of seven European Championship goals is unrivalled.
+Still in a class of his own when it comes to Premier League goals, Alan Shearer may not be looking down on his England colleagues in the scoring charts, but his record of seven European Championship goals was unrivalled before the tournament began.

 The Newcastle United legend struck five of those efforts at Euro 96, netting in all three of England's group games against Switzerland, Scotland and the Netherlands before also striking in the Germany semi, even though it was ultimately in vain.